 Spring is our most popular time to visit the Garden.
-Enjoy thousands, and thousands to bulbs in our spring bulb display, spring ephemeral, daffodils, and the beautiful profusion of flowers in the Cochrane Rose Garden!
+Enjoy thousands, and thousands of bulbs in our spring bulb display, spring ephemeral, daffodils, and the beautiful profusion of flowers in the Cochrane Rose Garden!
 A Million Blooms await you.

 Our Bright Spots list (PDF) of what’s currently blooming will help you plan your visit.
 You can also download and print a PDF of the current Bright Spots list, including descriptions and location in the Garden.